en0/jcp/README.md

-# JSON Path Commandline Tool
+# JSON Path Command line Tool

 Extract parts of a json file using JSONPath.

 ## Prerequisite

 This code was built with glib-2.0 and json-glib-1.0.
-You will need the development packages if you build from scrach.
+You will need the development packages if you build from scratch.

-If you are on ubuntu.
+If you are on Ubuntu.

 ```bash
 apt-get install libglib2.0-dev libjson-glib-dev libjson-glib-dev